 Cost of entertainment and eating out in San Jose

 While new arrivals will certainly find fine dining restaurants that charge a fortune for a meal in San Jose, eating out is something that can be done on a budget.
-Some restaurants in San Jose tend to offer similar or even somewhat lower prices to many major global cities.
+Some restaurants in San Jose tend to offer prices similar to or even somewhat lower than many major global cities.
 There are also tons of different types of food on offer, with some restaurants being more budget-friendly than others.

 There are plenty of opportunities to spend money at San Jose's malls and eclectic nightlife spots, but there are also humble live music bars, clubs, museums and comedy venues for new arrivals from all walks of life to enjoy.
 As a city in the beautiful sunny State of California, San Jose's lifestyle prioritises outdoor activities, which usually cost little to no fees.